On distinct perpendicular bisectors and pinned distances in finite fields

-\section{Results from Finite Plane Geometry}
+\subsection{Results from Finite Plane Geometry}

+In this section we establish a few facts from finite planar geometry.
+For proofs of the facts claimed in this section we refer to Appendix \ref{sec:GeometryAppendix}.

-All of the results in this section are standard, but we include them in the interest of self-containment.
-Recall the notion of distance introduced earlier; when $\xx=(x_1,x_2),\yy=(y_1,y_2)\in\FF_q^2$ we will write for the standard inner product and This is not a distance in usual sense, since the elements of $\FF_q$ are not sensibly ordered, but many of properties of a norm persist in an algebraic fashion.
+Recall the notion of distance introduced earlier; when $\xx=(x_1,x_2),\yy=(y_1,y_2)\in\FF_q^2$ we will write for the standard inner product and This is not a distance in usual sense since the elements of $\FF_q$ are not sensibly ordered, but many of properties of a norm persist in an algebraic fashion.
 The set of points a fixed distance from a given point is a circle

 We call $\uu$ the centre of the circle and $r$ the radius.
-We remark here that when $q=1\mod 4$ then there is an element $i\in\FF_q$ satisfying $i^2=-1$ and so there are points on the circle of zero radius.
-Recall that given two distinct points $\aa$ and $\bb$, the set of points equidistant from $\aa$ and $\bb$ is their bisector Equivalently, the bisector of $\aa$ and $\bb$ is the line passing through the the midpoint $\frac{1}{2}(\aa+\bb)$ with direction orthogonal to $\aa-\bb$.
+We remark here that when $q=1\mod 4$ then there is an element $i\in\FF_q$ satisfying $i^2=-1$ and so there are non-zero points on the circle of zero radius.
+Recall that the bisector of two distinct points $\xx$ and $\yy$, is denoted as Equivalently, the bisector of $\xx$ and $\yy$ is the line passing through the the midpoint $\frac{1}{2}(\xx+\yy)$ with direction orthogonal to $\xx-\yy$.

-A rigid motion of $\FF_q^2$ is an affine map $\cA(\xx)=A\xx+\bb$ such that Thus rigid motions map a circle of a given radius to another circle of the same radius.
-We shall need the following types of rigid motions.